ZenanXing/Tidy-Buddy/README.md

 ### How It Works

-The breif tutorial for the app is available [here](./Tutorial.pdf).
+The brief tutorial for the app is available [here](./Tutorial.pdf).
 We have included datasets from our previously published paper as examples, which you can download for reference.

 ### Help